voa2000/learn-kubernetes/README.md

 * In the previous modules we created a Deployment, and then exposed it publicly via a Service.
 The Deployment created only one Pod for running our application.
 When traffic increases, we will need to scale the application to keep up with user demand.

-* Scaling is accomplished by changing the number of replicas in a Deployment
+* Scaling is accomplished by changing the number of replicas in a Deployment kubectl scale deployments/wordpress-mysql --replicas=4 // creates 4 including the one that already exist.